Active Self-Semi-Supervised Learning for Few Labeled Samples: Method

 \subsection{Single-shot Active Labeled Sample Selection}

+Our active learning strategy primarily focuses on improving the accuracy of PPL, which facilitates the transfer of valuable information from a self-supervised model to a semi-supervised model.
+For this purpose, existing active learning methods based on uncertainty and diversity principles are not suitable, as they tend to select challenging samples that exhibit high uncertainty~\cite{gao2020consistency} or are distant from the feature space of labeled samples~\cite{sener2018active}.
+These challenging samples often imply difficulty in differentiation within the self-supervised features, $f_{self}$.
+In other words, these samples are likely to have different labels from their neighbors (samples with similar features), leading to lower PPL accuracy when using these samples for label propagation.

+In contrast, selecting representative samples~\cite{settles2009active} is more appropriate for our scenario.
+Since our PPL is derived through clustering-based label propagation, in scenarios with limited annotations, the PPL for all samples within a cluster is determined by the labeled samples within the same cluster.
+In other words, a relatively small number of labeled samples play a crucial role in determining the PPL for the entire cluster.
+Therefore, we aim to select labeled samples that well represent the majority of samples within their cluster, ensuring that the selected labeled samples have consistent labels with most samples in their cluster.

-The goal of our active learning strategy is to obtain accurate PPL.
-Thus, in addition to the traditional expectation that selected samples should cover the entire feature space well\cite{sener2018active}, we also aim to select samples that have the same label as the dominant label in surrounding samples.
-Based on the observation (Sec. \ref{sec:cluster_self}) that in the self-supervised feature space, $f_{self}$, samples located in the same cluster would have similar labels and samples near the center of the cluster are more likely to have the same label as the majority of samples in that cluster.
-We design our active strategy to find samples close to the center of the cluster.
+Building upon the observations that within the self-supervised feature space, $f_{self}$, samples located in the same cluster tend to have similar labels, and those near the center of the cluster are more likely to share the same label as the majority of samples in that cluster (Sec. \ref{sec:cluster_self}).
+Our active strategy selects samples close to the center of the cluster to query labels.

-Although self-supervised training has been proven to provide very good features, $f_{self}$, with excellent performance in linear evaluation\cite{chen2020simple,chen2021exploring}, we experimentally find that clustering directly on $f_{self}$ is not a good choice.
-One possible reason is that self-supervised features have a different distribution than features trained with labels, as shown in Fig.~\ref{fig:feat_vis}, self-supervised features generally distribute scattering due to their training with finer-grained surrogate tasks.
-This means that the distance between features of the same class is large, and the distance between features of different classes is small, which will affect the performance of the clustering algorithm and potentially the accuracy of our pseudo-labels.
-To obtain a more suitable feature space, we fine-tune these features based on multiple clusters before selecting samples to label, as explained next.
+\textbf{Fine-tuning features:} While self-supervised training has been established as effective in producing high-quality features, $f_{self}$, with excellent performance in linear evaluation~\cite{chen2020simple,chen2021exploring}, we experimentally find that clustering directly on $f_{self}$ is not a good choice.
+One potential reason is that self-supervised features exhibit a distinct distribution compared to features trained with labeled data, as shown in Fig.~\ref{fig:feat_vis}.
+Self-supervised features tend to scatter due to their training on finer-grained proxy tasks, resulting in a larger distance between features of the same class and a smaller distance between features of different classes.
+This characteristic can impact the performance of the clustering algorithm and, potentially, the accuracy of our pseudo-labels.
+To achieve a more suitable feature space, we fine-tune these features based on multiple clusters before selecting samples for labeling.